xprnio/go-serverless/functions/hello-bash/README.md

 # Hello World function
-This is an example function that runs in a `node:alpine` container.
+This is an example function written in bash that runs in an `alpine` container.

 When calling this function, the following request body is expected:
 ```json